-- 27. Eyeglasses and Contact Lenses Eyeglasses and contact lenses to correct your eyesight.
-This Exclusion does not apply to lenses needed after a covered eye surgery. - 28.
-Eye Exercises Orthoptics and vision therapy. - 29.
+- 31. Eyeglasses and Contact Lenses Eyeglasses and contact lenses to correct your eyesight.
+This Exclusion does not apply to lenses needed after a covered eye surgery. - 32.
+Eye Exercises Orthoptics and vision therapy. - 33.
 Eye Surgery Eye surgery to fix errors of refraction, such as near-sightedness.
-This includes, but is not limited to, LASIK, radial keratotomy or keratomileusis, and excimer laser refractive keratectomy. - 30.
-Family Members Services prescribed, ordered, referred by or given by a member of your immediate family, including your spouse, child, brother, sister, parent, in-law, or self. - 31.
+This includes, but is not limited to, LASIK, radial keratotomy or keratomileusis, and excimer laser refractive keratectomy.

+- 34. Family Members Services prescribed, ordered, referred by or given by a member of your immediate family, including your spouse, child, brother, sister, parent, in-law, or self. - 35.
 Foot Care Routine foot care unless Medically Necessary.
-This Exclusion applies to cutting or removing corns and calluses; trimming nails; cleaning and preventive foot care, including but not limited to: - a) Cleaning and soaking the feet. - b) Applying skin creams to care for skin tone. - c) Other services that are given when there is not an illness, injury or symptom involving the foot. - 32.
-Foot Orthotics Foot orthotics, orthopedic shoes or footwear or support items unless used for an illness affecting the lower limbs, such as severe diabetes.

-- 33. Foot Surgery Surgical treatment of flat feet; subluxation of the foot; weak, strained, unstable feet; tarsalgia; metatarsalgia; hyperkeratoses. - 34.
+This Exclusion applies to cutting or removing corns and calluses; trimming nails; cleaning and preventive foot care, including but not limited to: - a) Cleaning and soaking the feet. - b) Applying skin creams to care for skin tone. - c) Other services that are given when there is not an illness, injury or symptom involving the foot. - 36.
+Foot Orthotics Foot orthotics, orthopedic shoes or footwear or support items unless used for a systemic illness affecting the lower limbs, such as severe diabetes. - 37.
+Foot Surgery Surgical treatment of flat feet; subluxation of the foot; weak, strained, unstable feet; tarsalgia; metatarsalgia; hyperkeratoses. - 38.
 Free Care Services you would not have to pay for if you didn't have this Plan.
 This includes, but is not limited to government programs, services during a jail or prison sentence, services you get from Workers Compensation, and services from free clinics. - If Worker's Compensation benefits are not available to you, this Exclusion does not apply.
 This Exclusion will apply if you get the benefits in whole or in part.
-This Exclusion also applies whether or not you claim the benefits or compensation, and whether or not you get payments from any third party. - 35.
-Gene Therapy Gene therapy as well as any Drugs, procedures, health care services related to it that introduce or is related to the introduction of genetic material into a person intended to replace or correct faulty or missing genetic material. - 36.
-Hearing Aids Hearing aids or exams to prescribe or fit hearing aids, unless listed as covered in this Benefit Booklet.
+This Exclusion also applies whether or not you claim the benefits or compensation, and whether or not you get payments from any third party. - 39.
+Growth Hormone Treatment Any treatment, device, drug, service or supply (including surgical procedures, devices to stimulate growth and growth hormones), solely to increase or decrease height or alter the rate of growth. - 40.
+Hearing Aids Hearing aids or exams to prescribe or fit hearing aids for Members over 18 years of age, unless listed as covered in this Benefit Booklet.
 This Exclusion does not apply to cochlear implants.
-[This Exclusion does not apply to hearing aids to correct degenerative hearing loss.] - 37.
+This Exclusion does not apply to hearing aids to correct degenerative hearing loss. - 41.
 Health Club Memberships and Fitness Services Health club memberships, workout equipment, charges from a physical fitness or personal trainer, or any other charges for activities, equipment, or facilities used for physical fitness, even if ordered by a Doctor.
 This Exclusion also applies to health spas.

-38. Home Care
+42. Home Care